The association is a data controller. It can be contacted as follows:

-Data protection contact: Mark Ranson, Secretary
+Data protection contact: Kerrie Forster, CEO

-The NWA is a trade association for the owners and operators of workboats.
+The association is a trade association for the owners and operators of workboats.
 It acts as a liaison for member companies with regulatory bodies, promotes maritime training and safety, and provides a forum for discussion between its members.
 Data is generally collected and processed to fulfil contractual obligations of membership, for event participation and/or for other relevant activities.
 We consider that we have a legitimate interest in collecting and processing data for these purposes in order to meet the objectives set out above.

 2. Our responsibilities

 The association abides by the six GDPR principles relating to the processing of personal data, i.e. that it should be:

 For most purposes, the data we collect will be limited to your name, the company you work for and your contact details (email address, telephone number and street address), which are needed for us to provide our services – e.g. to contact you, to deliver goods, to filter distribution lists so that you only receive relevant information.
 A failure to provide required data may mean that we are not able to provide such services to you.